Copyright © 2020 Emergency Stairs

 More than a fixed receptacle for content…theatre should challenge the boundaries and shatter the limits of theatre-making.

 The Postdramatic Series is a series of three plays that sets to challenge the existing framework of theatre making in Singapore.

-Prevalent in the West, the Postdramatic form remains uncommon in our arts scene.
-Therefore, the three plays presented by the Emergency Stairs brought forth polarising responses and heated discussions at that time.
+Liu Xiaoyi’s Postdramatic Series is actually a new deconstruction of the so-called Postdramatic theatre, which is why theater critics call this trilogy “Post-postdramatic Theatre”.
+The three plays presented by the Emergency Stairs brought forth polarising responses and heated discussions at that time.